rainlab/googleanalytics-plugin/readme.md

 ### Popup message simply saying "error" when trying to add the JSON key file.

-Some ad-blockers (such as Chrome's uBlock Origin extension or Firefox's own built-in algorithms) may prevent the uploading of the JSON file key.
+Some ad-blockers, such as Chrome's uBlock Origin extension or Firefox's own built-in algorithms, may prevent the uploading of the JSON file key.
 Disabling these, or whitelisting the October CMS website, may resolve this issue for you.